xristosgala/Thesis-Dynamic-Demand-Forecasting-and-Optimization-under-Streamlit-App/README.md

-# Dynamic Demand Forecasting and Optimization
-## Improving the Management of Crisis-Driven Food Supply Chains
+# Dynamic Demand Forecasting and Optimization: Improving the Management of Crisis-Driven Food Supply Chains

 This repository contains the materials for my Master’s thesis, completed as part of the MSc in Data Science at the International Hellenic University (Thessaloniki, Greece).